drachenwald/dun-in-mara/historical-fencing.md

 <div class="alert alert-primary" role="alert">

-  <h3>COVID information</h3>

-  <p>To ensure that we follow government restrictions and keep our attendees safe, we are running two parallel practices with a maximum of six people per room.
-When you book, your ticket will include a link to a form containing questions about COVID-19.
-Please fill out this form _on the day_ of the practice.</p>

   <p>Loaner gear must also be booked in advance - if you need loaner gear, please mention this on the form.</p>

   <p>Tickets go on sale the Wednesday before the practice.</p>